-We next chose a domain that should be more favorable to IMBDP than BoxPushing.
-We ran on a $3 \times 3$ instance of the Meeting in a Grid problem introduced by Bernstein et al. [3].
-In our implementation of this problem, agents start in opposite corners of a $3 \times 3$ grid.
+instance of the Meeting in a Grid problem introduced by Bernstein et al. [3].
+In our implementation of this problem, agents start in opposite corners of a 3×3 grid.
 Each agent can move either up, down, left, or right.
 We chose for the chance of a successful action to be 60%, with a 15% chance of moving in each perpendicular direction, a 5% chance of not moving at all, and a 5% chance of moving in the opposite direction.
-There is an obstacle in the center square, and the agents cannot move there.
-Each agent receives observations as to whether the squares to the left, right, above, or below each agent are blocked.
+There is an obstacle in the center square.
+Each agent receives observations as to whether the squares to the left, right, above, or below are blocked.
 With the obstacle in the middle, and the grid being blocked at the borders, there are 6 legal combinations of observations.
 Thus the domain has 6 observations.
 Observations are 100 percent reliable.
 When the agents reach the same square, a reward of 1 is received, and the problem repeats itself.
 This domain should be more favorable to IMBDP, since its weakness, the fact that it chooses a single action and does not explore the policy space for improbable observations, is largely irrelevant in this domain.
 In this domain, the MBDP planners typically pick a square to meet at (they pick this implicitly, through the policies they choose to retain), and once this is done, there is a clear single choice of action for each observation in the domain.
 MBDP-OC, by contrast, has its weakness exposed, in that it may not be correct to consider the same policies for groups of observations.
 It can only be saved by using its value function, to assure that its merge operations will be as harmless as possible given the likely state.
 If it can do this successfully, it may be able to outperform IMBDP because it can more fully explore the policy space.
-Experiments were run with MaxTrees = 3and MaxObs = 2.
+Experiments were run with MaxTrees = 3 and MaxObs = 2.
 Results are shown in Table 3.
 Indeed we see that under this domain, IMBDP was able to attain more comparable results.
-Still we find MBDP-OC to have a small but persistent advantage.
+Still we find MBDP-OC to have a ten percent advantage on horizon 100.
 Runtime for IMBDP was 76.4 seconds per horizon step, and for MBDP-OC it was 83.36.
+Thus MBDP-OC was able to achieve better performance, with a small time penalty.